henrystanley/Quark/Doc/intro.md

 As you can see, it runs a command and puts the output as a string back on the stack.
 This function is blocking, so your program will wait for the command to finish (and if it never does, you're out of luck).

-You may have noticed that all of these function add a `:ok` to your stack, just like `eval`.
+You may have noticed that all of these function add a `:ok` to your stack, just like `parse`.
 This allows us to check if the operation succeeded.
 If it didn't these functions will return a `:not-ok`.